MicrosoftDocs/powerbi-docs/powerbi-docs/developer/register-app.md

 5. Follow the prompts and create a new application.

-   * For Web Applications, provide the Sign-On URL, which is the base URL of your app, where users sign into (e. g.`http://localhost:13526`).
+   * For Web Applications, provide the Sign-On URL, which is the base URL of your app, where users sign into (for example, `http://localhost:13526`).
    * For Native Applications, provide a **Redirect URI**, which Azure AD uses to return token responses.
 Make sure to enter a value specific to your application (for example, `http://myapplication/Redirect`).

 For more information about how to register applications in Azure Active Directory, see [Integrating applications with Azure Active Directory](https://docs.microsoft.com/azure/active-directory/develop/active-directory-integrating-applications)